Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

+Note that by definition this is proportional to the weight of any corresponding perfect matching. \end{proof}

-\begin{theorem}The algorithm above generates a random walk beginning at vertex $w_0$ and ending at vertex $w_\tau$ with total variation distance within $\frac{\epsilon}{2\sqrt{n}}$. \end{theorem} \begin{proof}Placing the midpoints in walk $W_i$ to form walk $W_{i+1}$ can be thought about in three steps.
+\begin{lemma} The algorithm above generates a random walk beginning at vertex $W[0]$ and ending at vertex $W[\tau]$ with total variation distance within $\frac{\epsilon}{4\sqrt{n}}$. \end{lemma} \begin{proof}Think of the sequential truncated random walk algorithm which we already know to be a perfect sampler.
+Placing the midpoints in walk $W_i$ to form walk $W_{i+1}$ can be thought about in three theoretical steps, even though this is not the order the algorithm performs them.
 First, the final midpoint, $m_f$, is sampled and placed in $W_i$.
-Next, a multiset of the midpoints $\mathbb{M}$ is sampled.
-Finally, a permutation of the midpoints excluding the final midpoints, $\sigma$, is chosen for placing the remaining midpoints in $W_i$.
-Note that the algorithm chooses $m_f$ and $\mathbb{M}$ with the exact correct probability, as the magical walk is a true random walk even if it cannot be collected at machine $\sfM$.
-Now, for a permutation $\sigma$ of $\mathbb{M}\setminus\{m_f\}$, $P(\sigma | \mathbb{M}, m_f)$ is proportional to the weight of the equivalent perfect matching.
-This follows from the Markov property of a random walk as elements already exist in $W_i$ separating each midpoint position.
+Next, a multiset of the remaining midpoints $\mathbb{M}\setminus\{m_f\}$ is sampled.
+Finally, a permutation of $\mathbb{M}\setminus\{m_f\}$, $\sigma$, is chosen for placing the remaining midpoints in $W_i$.
+Note that our distributed algorithm chooses $m_f$ and $\mathbb{M}\setminus\{m_f\}$ with the exact correct probability, as $W_i^+$ is a true random walk even if it cannot be collected at machine $\sfM$.
+Further, by Lemma \ref{matchingLemma} and noting that all permutations have the same number of corresponding perfect matchings in $\mathcal{B}$, the midpoints are also placed with the correct probability.
 Thus if we sampled the perfect matching with no error, the walk would be sampled with no error.
-Therefore, the error in our algorithm is at most the same error with which we sample perfect matchings multiplied by the number of perfect matchings we sample.
-This is $O(\log n)$ as it is the number of levels in a phase. \end{proof}